 To describe how this tool is used, we will match the length of a new wall to that of an existing wall.
 To do so, follow these steps:

-- Make sure to have a wall in the drawing area, wall A.
+- Make sure to have a wall with the desired dimensions in the drawing area.
+(Wall 80")

-- With the Wall component selected, click once to set the starting point for wall B.
+- Left click once to set the starting point.

-- Move the cursor to the ruler icon in the quick properties box, or use the Ctrl + M keyboard shortcut, to start the measure tool.
+- Move the cursor to the ruler icon in the quick properties box and click, or use the Ctrl + M keyboard shortcut, to start the measure tool.
 A circle is now attached to the cursor.

-- Move the circle to one end of wall A and click.
+- Move the circle to one end of the exisiting wall and click to place a starting point.

-- Move the circle to the other end of wall A and click:
+- Move the circle to the other end of wall and click for an end point.

-- The length of wall A is applied to wall B.
+- The length of the first wall is now applied to the second wall.

 - If a field has an allowed distance interval, the tool is aware of that.
 Measuring distances outside of the allowed interval will result in the text color of the measured distance turning red, with the nearest acceptable value in brackets below.

-- Showing the ruler icon is on by default, but you can turn it off by deselecting the Show ruler button in distance field checkbox in the Control Panel's General tab.
+Showing the ruler icon is on by default, but you can turn it off by deselecting the Show Measure Button in Distance Fields checkbox in the Control Panel - General tab - General section.

 - The Ctrl + M keyboard shortcut will still work on fields that are in focus, even if the ruler icon does not show.